westhee/LIFSResearchBlog/_posts/2019-12-11-Digital-Forensic-Applications-in-Medical-Dispute-Investigation.md

 ---
 layout: post
-title: "Digital Forensic Applications in Medical Dispute Investigation (Korea)"
+title: "Digital Forensic Applications in a Korean Medical Dispute Investigation"
 icon: star-o
-author: HyeminAngela
+author: ugrad007
-tags: [Medical Dispute, Digital Forensic application]
+tags: [medical, digital foreniscs, investigation]
 ---
-### Summary

 In medical malpractice, medical records are only evidence for proving evidence.
 If it can be confirm that the electronic medical records are manipulated by digital forensic application, medical dispute investigation can be concluded rapidly.
 So, to apply digital forensic system in the investigation, we need to build institutional plan.

 ### Problem